How to Apply – Deadline February 19, 2021

 Interested applicants should apply using this form and a resume.
 Save the filled-out form on your computer as a pdf and then attach it to an email along with your resume.
 Send to Judy Rodenstein, Internship Program Coordinator, at email@example.com.

-- Research and develop materials highlighting the importance and benefits of historic preservation for all Americans.
-Help develop outreach strategies and communication tailored for a variety of audiences, including Congress, young audiences, preservation partners, and the general public.
-(OCEO)
+- develop outreach strategies tailored for a variety of audiences, including Congress, young audiences, preservation partners, and the general public; and

 Past interns say…

 “I loved how friendly and welcoming everyone was.
 Even though it's a federal agency, it's small enough that you can easily meet people and learn about what they do.
 I also appreciated how flexible the ACHP was in making my internship project work for my graduate program, and I felt like I was doing substantive work, both with the work directly related to my project, and the everyday work that I did.

 - Diana Maxwell, Senior Grants Manager, National Trust for Historic Preservation